FeynmanDNA/NginxConfs/README.md

 after the edit:
 `sudo ufw --force enable`

+to delete ufw rules:
+`sudo ufw delete allow ssh`

+for the yjg-calculator, need to open port 7717:
+`sudo ufw allow 7717`

 generally, port 22 (ssh), 80 (http) and 443 (https).

 in a typical ufw.log: